-2.33 The Heathrow area is subject to specific pressures for land uses related to the airport, which include a mix of industrial, warehouse and storage, offices and tourist development.
-Policies in Part 1 of the Local Plan set a requirement to ensure that airport related development remains within the airport boundary and does not put pressure on the Green Belt in terms of encroachment.
+2.27 The Heathrow area is subject to specific pressures for land uses related to the airport, which include a mix of industrial, warehouse and storage, offices and tourist development.
+Policies in Part 1 of the Local Plan Part 1 set a requirement to ensure that airport related development remains within the airport boundary and does not put pressure on the Green Belt in terms of encroachment.

 2.34 New hotels should not be developed on designated employment land around Heathrow.

-Additionally, the Heathrow area is subject to pressure for off-site airport-related car parking.
-To ensure that wider objectives in terms of sustainability and air quality are met, car parking for hotel proposals should be for hotel guests only and not accommodate unrelated vehicles.
+2.28 The Heathrow area is subject to pressure for off-site airport-related car parking.
+To ensure that the wider objectives in terms of sustainability and air quality objectives of the Local Plan are met, car parking for hotel proposals should be for hotel guests only and not accommodate unrelated vehicles.

-2.35 Proposals for new visitor accommodation must be designed to minimise any impacts on privacy by ensuring that an appropriate distance (usually 20m) is maintained between facing windows and there is no overlooking to neighbouring properties.
+2.29 Proposals for new visitor accommodation must be designed to minimise any impacts on privacy by ensuring that an appropriate distance (usually 20m) is maintained between facing windows and there is no overlooking to neighbouring properties.
 Kitchen vents and outdoor areas, including smoking shelters and waste facilities must be located to avoid nuisance to neighbours.
 The Council will expect proposals to address car parking and servicing and may require a Travel Plan to be submitted.

-Policy DME5: Hotels and Visitor Accommodation
+Policy DME 5: Hotels and Visitor Accommodation

-The Council will support a range of visitor accommodation, conference and related uses in accessible locations as specified in Policy E2 of Part 1 of the Local Plan, subject to:
+The Council will support a range of visitor accommodation, conference and related uses in accessible sustainable locations, as specified in Policy E2: Location of Employment Growth of Part 1 of the Local Plan Part 1 and defined in the Site Allocations and Designations document, subject to: